and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Recovering from Hip Arthroscopy

-Dr. Porter’s team utilizes multimodal pain management techniques to help alleviate pain in the initial recovery period.
+Dr. Cahill’s team utilizes multimodal pain management techniques to help alleviate pain in the initial recovery period.

 Following hip arthroscopy, patients participate in physical therapy for an average of 4 months.
 They may need to use assistive devices like crutches to get around until they are able to walk on their own.